rolandyuwy/tp/docs/UserGuide.md

 ### 5.3.2.
 Finding food items

-The `find` command searches for food items in your food inventory and displays the result on your food list.
+The `find` command searches for food items in your food inventory that match the search query and displays the result on your food list.
 You can easily find a specific food item, or a group of food items.
-The search will return food items with matching description, priority, expiry date and tags (i.e `[d/DESCRIPTION OR [MORE_DESCRIPTIONS]...]
-AND [p/PRIORITY] AND [e/EXPIRY DATE] AND [t/TAG] OR ...`).

 **Format:** `find [d/DESCRIPTION [MORE_DESCRIPTIONS]...] [e/EXPIRY DATE] [p/PRIORITY] [t/TAG]...`